Chance For Change designs and delivers youth programmes in the UK, Malawi and Nepal.

 “There is no doubt that completers of the programme are very different people to those who started.
 These young adults are confident, competent and independent and have positive stories to tell”.

 Paul Hamlyn Foundation, 2015 Externally Funded Evaluation

-We have opened a new reformatory centre offering young men and boys rehabilitation and training to start their own businesses.
-Here they learn bricklaying, bicycle and motorbike repairs, so they have a better chance at a new start in life when they finish their sentence.
+We have opened a new residential reformatory centre and reintegration programme as an alternative.
+We offer young men and boys rehabilitation and training to start their own businesses.
+They learn bricklaying, bicycle and motorbike repairs, so they have a better chance at a new start in life when they finish their sentence.
 We also work within prisons offering rehabilitation and reintegration back into communities.
-Many boys leaving prisons have no where to go.
+Many boys leaving prisons have no where to go and have lost touch with their families (some of whom do not even know their boys are in prison).
 We help them find their families and overcome any stigma or challenges they face when returning home.

 Rites of Passage works with young Malawians in townships in Lilongwe, where youth unemployment is extremely high and young people are at risk of becoming involved in crime.
 The programme builds towards each participant becoming an inspiring leader in their community, as advocates, ambassadors or entrepreneurs.

 We deliver innovative personal development programme, informal education to local school children, take part in youth advocacy activities and contribute to the local economy through enterprise development.
 Exciting new projects have emerged from young participants, for example Rocket Wood a sustainable firewood project.

 Since 2012, 1000 participants have completed the Rites of Passage programme and engaged with more than 8000 young people.

 In Nepal we support young men and women to become leaders, entrepreneurs and social mobilisers in their communities.